Xavlume/SpotifyToText/README.md

 # Spotify To Text

-Converts your currently playing song from spotify to text.
-Made using [Pymem](https://pymem.readthedocs.io/en/latest/) to obtain the song url and [Requests](https://requests.readthedocs.io/en/latest/) to fetch the spotify page html from the url.
+Converts your currently playing song from spotify to text from the spotify window title.

 ## Usage

 1. Download the latest [release](https://github.com/Xavlume/SpotifyToText/releases) and extract the contents of the zip file
-2. Open Spotify
+2. Open Spotify and play some music.
-4. Run stt.exe
+4. Run stt.exe and follow the instructions
-5. Change the settings to your preference
-6. Click on "Get Text"

-FYI
-You might need to disable your antivirus, because this program accesses the memory of a program, which could be used for obtaining passwords and such, so windows flags it as a virus automatically.